 Lyndsey Gilpin is the founder and editor-in-chief of Southerly.
-Born and raised in Louisville, Kentucky and now based in Durham, N.C., she is a reporter and editor who has covered climate change, energy, environmental justice all over the U.S. Her work has appeared in Harper’s, Vice, The Daily Beast, CityLab, Undark, High Country News, The Washington Post, Hakai, The Atlantic, Grist, Outside, and InsideClimate News.
+She’s based in her hometown of Louisville, Kentucky, she is a reporter and editor who has covered climate change, energy, environmental justice all over the U.S. She is also a JSK Community Impact fellow, focusing on information access in rural Southern communities of color.
+Her work has appeared in Harper’s, Vice, The Daily Beast, CityLab, Undark, High Country News, The Washington Post, Hakai, The Atlantic, Grist, Outside, and InsideClimate News.
 She earned her master’s degree from Medill School of Journalism at Northwestern University.
 Read more here.

 Contact Lyndsey: lgilpin [at] southerlymag.org